Different Types of Wood and Their Uses

 Today, building “green” is a good choice.
-Wood as building materials offers many environmental benefits that matter to communities across the country.
+Wood as a building material offers many environmental benefits that matter to communities across the country.
 Wood is one of the few building materials that are renewable and sustainable.

 Wood products help to increase a building’s energy efficiency compared to concrete, and steel and minimize the energy consumed throughout the life of the product.

 Wood also helps in removing carbon from the atmosphere, helping to mitigate climate change.
 As we know the trees use carbon dioxide as they grow.
 These benefits extended further when the wood is utilized for making a product.

 Wood consumption is significantly increased in the United States, which has 5 percent of the Earth’s population and consumes an estimated 28 percent of the Earth’s industrial wood product.

 What Is Wood?

 “Wood is a material brought from the tree.
-Different types of trees produce different qualities and Wood that utilized for various purposes in our life”
+Different types of trees produce different qualities and Wood that is utilized for various purposes in our life”

 Advantages of Wood

 - Wood is a better choice to reduce the emission of greenhouse gases, air and water pollution, and other impacts.
 Steel and concrete as the most consumed building materials use 12% and 20% more energy and emit 15% and 29% more greenhouse gases.
 Their use also releases 10% and 12% more pollutants into the air and generates 300% and 225% more water pollutants than wood, respectively.

 - It helps in reducing the consumption of energy across the life cycle of growth, harvest, transport, manufacture, and construction compared to other structural building products according to life cycle assessment (LCA).

 - It can improve energy efficiency, as wood is an excellent insulator, wood has a cellular structure that allows for air pockets, helping to slow the conductivity of heat.

-- Product manufactured from wood able to store carbon, helping to mitigate climate change while also providing a good alternative for materials that require large amounts of fossil fuels to pr35oduce.
+- Product manufactured from wood is able to store carbon, helping to mitigate climate change while also providing a good alternative for materials that require large amounts of fossil fuels to produce.